loadingio/lderror/README.md

       .catch handler

+## error / unhandledrejection events

+You can use `lderror.eventHandler.error` and `lderror.eventHandler.rejection` to take care of lderror related errors:

+    window.addEventListenen("error", lderror.eventHandler.error);
+    window.addEventListenen("unhandledrejection", lderror.eventHandler.rejection);

+These handlers simply check if incoming error is a lderror with original error object; if it is, additional information is logged and the original error object will be thrown for showing stacktrace information.

+To wrap them along with your own event handler, test its return value and proceed if it returns `false`:

+    window.addEventListenen("error", function(evt) {
+      if(!lderror.eventHandler.error) { /* your own handler */ }
+    });

 ## Customized information

 Additional information can be added if needed:

  - redirect - instruct a redirect url in order to proper take care of this error.

 ## License